Jabłonków incident: Attack

 The task of the Abwehr detachment under Herzner was to capture both the rail station at Mosty and the strategic tunnel to prevent its destruction by Polish forces.
-It was ordered to occupy the Jabłonków Pass before actual hostilities started.
+It was ordered to occupy the Jablunkov Pass before actual hostilities started.
 The Germans were ordered to disable possible Polish demolition systems and make way for the 7th Infantry Division from Munich, stationed nearby.

 Polish Army headquarters were fully aware of the strategic importance of the tunnel and it was mined as early as June 1939 by soldiers of the 21st Sapper Battalion from Bielsko, under reserve Colonel Witold Pirszel, who was a mining engineer.
-The tunnel was guarded by soldiers of the local post of the Border Guard from the village of Świerczynowiec, and an infantry platoon of the 4th Regiment of Podhale Rifles.
-The nearest National Defence outpost was stationed in Trzyniec.
-In the summer of 1939, every day after the last train, Polish sappers armed the explosives for the night on both sides of the 300-meter long tunnel.
+The tunnel was guarded by soldiers of the local post of the Border Guard from the village of Svrčinovec, and an infantry platoon of the 4th Regiment of Podhale Rifles.
+The nearest National Defence outpost was stationed in Třinec.
+In the summer of 1939, every day after the last train, Polish sappers armed the explosives for the night on both sides of the 300-metre long tunnel.

 The German detachment of some 70 agents dressed in civilian clothes (some sources put the number at 24), set off from Čadca on 25 August late in the evening.
-During the night, they crossed the Polish-Slovak border near the mountain of Velký Polom and reached the station at Mosty at around 04.00 on 26 August unaware that Hitler had cancelled his order and delayed the attack on Poland until 1 September.
+During the night, they crossed the Polish-Slovak border near the mountain of Velký Polom and reached the station at Mosty at around 04:00 on 26 August unaware that Hitler had cancelled his order and delayed the attack on Poland until 1 September.
 The Germans set up positions on a hill near Mosty station and began shooting at the station building, as well as at a house where the principal of a local Polish school lived.
 In the following minutes, the Germans captured the station after some fighting, and took prisoner a group of workers on their way to the Třinec Iron and Steel Works.
 The German unit had no idea that the station was equipped with a military communication system, located in the basement.
 A female telephonist managed to call Polish units guarding the tunnel, and the alarm was raised.
 Polish sentries armed with machine guns took positions at both ends of the tunnel and an observation post was established.
 A chaotic exchange of fire took place after which the Germans realised that the operation was a failure and scattered in the nearby woods.
 Some attackers managed to capture a locomotive and tried to enter the tunnel, but were repelled by Polish police.
 The Germans remained under heavy fire, while trying to withdraw to Slovakia.
 They finally managed to withdraw at around midday on 26 August, with two wounded.
-Polish historian Dr. Tomasz Chinciński of the Institute of National Remembrance accepts that while the Germans captured the station at Mosty, he claims that the Germans did not manage to capture the tunnel.
+Polish historian Tomasz Chinciński of the Institute of National Remembrance accepts that while the Germans captured the station at Mosty, he claims that the Germans did not manage to capture the tunnel.